 Method

-- Take a large, heavy bottomed pan or casserole dish and set it over a medium heat.
-Add the lardons to the pan, along with a touch of olive oil.
-Cook until golden brown and swimming in their own fat.
+- Set a large, heavy-based pan or casserole dish over a medium heat.
+Add the lardons with a small splash of olive oil and cook until golden and releasing their fat.

-- Season the pheasant inside and out with sea salt and then stuff the thyme into its cavity.
+- Season the pheasant all over, including the cavity, with sea salt.
+Stuff the thyme sprigs into the cavity.

-- Remove from the oven and leave to rest for at least 10 minutes.
+- Remove from the oven and allow to rest for at least 10 minutes.